RommelTJ/ExercisesAndAlgorithms/interview_tips/7-BestWayToPractice.md

 Have your buddy sit-in while you talk through a problem.
 Better yet—try loading up one of our questions on an iPad and giving that to your buddy to use as a script!

+## Set aside a specific time of day to practice

+Give yourself an hour each day to practice.
+Commit to practicing around the same time, like after you eat dinner.
+This helps you form a stickier habit of practicing.

+Prefer small, daily doses of practice to doing big cram sessions every once in a while.
+Distributing your practice sessions helps you learn more with less time and effort in the long run.